PromyLOPh/guix-hpc-website/posts/cwl-guix-ipfs-workflow.md

     /gnu/store/m0k3fdpgyms3fwbz24vaxclx6f1rwjdg-java-jbzip2-0.9.1

-Note that the package is completely defined with its dependencies and 'content-addressable'.
+Note that the package is completely defined with its dependencies and “content-addressable”.
 We can see it pulls in Java and Picard.
-Note also the software is made available under an 'isolated' profile in ~/opt/cwl.
+Note also the software is made available under an “isolated” profile in `~/opt/cwl`.
 We are not mixing with other software setups.
 And, in the end, all software installed in this profile can be hosted in a (Docker) container.

-After installing with Guix we can rerun the workflow and note that it fails at the next step with
+After installing with Guix we can rerun the workflow and note that it fails at the next step with:

 ```sh
 /gnu/store/nwrvpgf3l2d5pccg997cfjq2zqj0ja0j-cwltool-1.0.20181012180214/bin/.cwltool-real 1.0